 Scouting should reflect the societies in which it exists and actively work to welcome all individuals without distinction.
 This diversity should not only be reflected in the membership, but also the methods and programmes used within the Movement.

-Communication & Relations
+Communications & External Relations

 Scouting’s profile should accurately portray what we do and why we do it, reflecting our shared values.
-By using the most impactful methods of communication, and engaging in strategically relevant partnerships, Scouting should be recognized as the world’s leading youth movement.
+By using the most impactful methods of communication, and engaging in strategically relevant partnerships, Scouting should be recognised as the world’s leading youth movement.

 The governance of WOSM should be transparent, accountable, efficient and clearly linked to its overall strategy, and focused on achieving the mission and vision of the Movement.
 The roles and responsibilities of the different levels in the organisation should be clearly defined and understood, ensuring a customer-focused approach.
 In doing so, we ensure high synergy across all levels of WOSM with a high “return on investment”.